 Even though Sivana is depicted in numerous comic book stories as the one to bring Black Adam back to life, the character has already been brought back to life in the present day in Black Adam: The Movie.
 In Shazam!
 3, Sivana and Mr. Mind may try to kill Shazam by having Black Adam kill him, but the two champions may band together to defeat the villains.
 Let’s see what the future holds.

-There have been several shifts in the DCEU since James Gunn and Peter Safran was hired as the studio’s new heads, and some fans have been concerned that this could mean a recasting of Shazam or a reboot of the character.
+There have been several shifts in the DCEU since James Gunn and Peter Safran were hired as the studio’s new heads, and some fans have been concerned that this could mean a recasting of Shazam or a reboot of the character.
 Fans can rest assured that Zachary Levi will reprise his role as Star-Lord in the third film, should one be made, as he has already denied that the recasting rumors were true.